IceBeam/kf2-guaranteed-startup/README.md

     set KFGameExePath="C:\Program Files (x86)\Steam\SteamApps\common\killingfloor2\Binaries\Win64\"
     ```

     This is the default path to Killing Floor 2 executable (KFGame.exe).
-You'll need to change it.
+If you have Killing Floor 2 installed somewhere else, you'll need to change it.
+Otherwise, skip to step 6.

 3. Go to your Killing Floor 2 installation directory.
 Steam Client can automatically open it for you:
     - Open Steam.